 You're not in Elbonia anymore, Dilbert

 Adams' nine steps look pretty familiar to us Fools; we've always advocated paying off debt, saving for retirement, and having a substantial emergency fund.
-But avoiding individual stocks altogether?
+But avoid stocks altogether?
 We respectfully disagree.

-However, we do agree that if you're going to try to beat the market with stocks, you need to know what you're buying, and you need to be able to trust the management of the companies you own.
+That said, we do agree that if you're going to try to beat the market with stocks, you need to know what you're buying.
+You need to be able to trust the management teams of the companies you own.

-That's why our Rule Breakers team does whatever it takes to stay on top of the companies we recommend -- like travel across the country to meet with top management.
-And because these research trips don't pay for themselves, we invite you to take a free, 30-day trial of Motley Fool Rule Breakers.
+That's why our Rule Breakers team does whatever it takes to stay on top of the companies we recommend -- like traveling across the country to meet with executives.
+And because these research trips don't pay for themselves, we invite you to accept a free, 30-day guest pass to Motley Fool Rule Breakers.